2015 marks 45 years of providing and developing affordable housing opportunities in Washington County.

-The Department of Housing Services is currently seeking proposals for Project-Based Voucher projects to serve Extremely Low Income persons (30% Area Median Income or below).
-Projects may give a preference may be given to seniors, veterans, and/or homeless.
-Completed proposals must be turned in by November 8, 2013.
+The Department of Housing Services will accept proposals for Project-Based Voucher projects to serve Extremely Low Income persons (30% Area Median Income or below).
+Projects may give a preference to seniors, veterans, and/or homeless.
 Interested parties should download the RFP package.

 Property Tax Exemption for Low Income Housing

 Non-profits and charitable organizations that hold low-income housing may now apply for a property tax exemption.
 Applications must be completed and turned in to the Department of Assessment and Taxation for consideration.

 Need to contact someone?